puppala3/Document-Query/README.md

 - Then add the hf token in the github.
 Settings->Secrets and variables->Actions->New repository secret
 - Commit the changes and the files get pushed to hugging face
 - Add the LangChain API key to Hugging Face space.Settings->Variables and secrets->secrets
+# Limitations
+- It fails to answer questions if a context is not found.
+Let’s say, you upload 10 different short stories and query for number of storing with happy endings.
+This is because RAG couldn’t get the relevant context for the query
+- It can’t read texts from the images.
+Documents come with both texts and images and a multimodal model will help in that case.

+# Conclusion
+- Document Query RAG App is an elegant solution making complex document analysis and information retrieval accessible and efficient for users across different domains.
 ## Note
 - User Requires valid NVIDIA API key with sufficient credits for embeddings and inference.